Mark Shaffer swimming in Heather Lake.

 When my family did the hike with friends, we made things more interesting by adding two toddlers and a dog to the mix.
 This made the short section of downed trees and three small creek crossings more exciting.
 We had our daughters in child-carrier backpack’s, which made the journey quite a bit easier but also made us think carefully about balance on the log crossings over the creeks.

-Map: See our topo map below.
+Map: See our topo map below for more information.

 Access: From Lake Wenatchee follow the North Shore Road (State Highway 207) around the north side of the lake.
 About 0.8 miles past the northwest end of the lake, hook left on the paved road that becomes Forest Road 65.
 In 0.45 miles, cross the White River and in roughly another 5.5 miles reach an intersection with Road 67 or 6701 (exactly which road this starts as is a bit confusing).
 Turn left and follow what will become Forest Service Road 6701 about 5 miles up the Little Wenatchee River drainage to a Y with Forest Service Road 400.
 Take the left fork here and drive Road 499 about 2.3 miles to the end of the road and the trailhead (elevation 2,740 feet).
 A Northwest Forest Pass is required to park at the trailhead.

 Usage: Moderate to heavy.
 The lake is in wilderness area and open to hiking only.

 Length: 3.25 miles (one-way)

 Elevation Gain: 1,300 Feet